The Role of Non-Traditional Risk Factors in Stroke Development: A New Perspective

 Smoking, high blood pressure, elevated cholesterol levels, atrial fibrillation, lack of exercise – all of these are traditionally considered risk factors for a stroke.
 A new study from the University of Colorado shows that non-traditional risk factors are likely to play an important role in the development of a stroke, especially at younger ages.

 According to the researchers, these non-traditional risk factors include blood clotting disorders, kidney failure, autoimmune and cancer diseases, and especially migraines.
-These are “significantly associated with the development of a stroke” in people aged 18 to 44, writes the “Deutsche Ärzteblatt” about the study.
+These are “significantly associated with the development of a stroke” in people aged 18 to 44, writes the “Deutsche Ärzteblatt” regarding the study.

 Traditional vs. non-traditional risk factors